Lifeng-Liang/DbEntry/doc/en/DataAccess/SpecialName.md

 }
 ````

-When we updata the record, the LockVersion will be checked and increased.
-If update statement can't find any matched record, an exception will be raised.
+When we update the record, the LockVersion will be checked and increased.
+An exception will be raised if update statement can't find any matched record.

 The name of LockVersion in our code can't change.
 But the mapped name could define as another name: